danielcbit/apcctrl/doc/manual/manual.rst

 Shutdown Problems
 -----------------

-Obviously if your halt script is not properly modified, apcupsd will not be able to shut off the power to the UPS, and if the power returns before the batteries are exhausted your system will not automatically reboot.
+Obviously if your halt script is not properly modified, apcctrl will not be able to shut off the power to the UPS, and if the power returns before the batteries are exhausted your system will not automatically reboot.
 In any case, your machine should have been